alanazip/alanazip/README.md

 ---

 ### 🐔 **[Riquezas da Floresta](https://github.com/alanazip/riquezasdafloresta)**
-A brief description of the project. **Technologies used**: JavaScript, CSS3, PHP.
+An e-commerce platform dedicated to promoting and selling sustainably sourced products from the Brazilian forests.
+Discover natural goods that support local communities and the conservation of biodiversity. **Technologies used**: JavaScript, CSS3, PHP.
 > 🌳 Building solutions as sustainable as a Minecraft forest!

 ![JavaScript](https://img.shields.io/badge/JavaScript-34eb37?style=flat-square&logo=javascript&logoColor=black)